cnorling/norling.io/content/post/latex-resume/index.md

 ### Environments

-When you declare things like font, size, color, and other text modifiers, You're applying it to an environment.
-Think of an environment as something like a title, paragraph, footer, or table.
-A subsection of things that needs to be handled in a certain way.
+When you declare things like font, size, color, and other text modifiers, you're applying it to an environment.
+Think of an environment as something like a title, paragraph, footer, or table; A subsection of things that needs to be handled in a certain way.
 You can create your own environments, or you can use pre-made ones included in libraries.
-You can use a pre-made an environment like so:
+You can use a pre-made an environment like so

 ```latex
 \begin{environmentName}